Lysergic acid diethylamide (LSD) has been a source of intrigue, mystery, and myth ever since Swiss chemist Albert Hofmann created it in 1938.

-While it’s true that people predisposed or diagnosed with psychological disorders like Schizophrenia can be “triggered” by psychedelics — there is no evidence that LSD will make otherwise healthy people “go crazy”.
+It’s true that people predisposed to or diagnosed with psychological disorders like schizophrenia can be “triggered” by psychedelics , but there is no evidence that LSD will make otherwise healthy people “go crazy.”

 LSD is considered low-risk for most people.

-One myth that is believed to be attributed to anti-drug propaganda from the 1960s and 1970s is that LSD causes brain damage and lasting changes to the user’s personality.
-Some stories include some users becoming seemingly different people after LSD, as well as large-scale brain damage in frequent users.
+One myth possibly attributed to anti-drug propaganda from the 1960s and 1970s is that LSD causes brain damage and permanently alters the user’s personality.
+Stories say some users become seemingly different people after LSD, and there’s large-scale brain damage in frequent users.

 Some people, including many LSD users and advocates, insist that LSD is a natural drug.
-LSD doesn’t exist in nature.
-It’s considered semi-synthetic, as it’s derived from ergotamine, a natural alkaloid.
+LSD doesn’t exist in nature; it’s semi-synthetic, as it’s derived from ergotamine, a natural alkaloid.

-This means LSD must be synthesized in a lab.
-It can be made from synthetic materials or natural ergot alkaloids — but must be made in a lab either way.
+LSD must be synthesized in a lab.
+It can be made from synthetic materials or natural ergot alkaloids — but made in a lab either way.